kongoloa/alx-higher_level_programming/0-javascript_is_amazing.js/README.md

 # 0x12.
 Javascript - Warm up

 ## Description
-The aim of this project is to get started with Javascript, learn all the syntax and its different uses.
+The goal of this project is to get started with Javascript, learn all of its syntax, and explore its various applications.

 ## Table of contents
 Files | Description